 3. I have no experience

-Again, What Is Entrepreneurial Marketing this can work towards your advantage.
+Again, Entrepreneurial Firms Examples this can work towards your advantage.
 Your lack of experience means that you are looking at everything with a fresh set of eyes.
 You wont get stuck in the “we have always done it that way” kind of thinking that can stop other entrepreneurs.
 Running your own company will also build much more valuable experiences than a job flipping burgers will at your age.

 4. It is not the right time for me to launch a business.